-Cash and investments (short and long term) reflect the City's cash flow position and investment strategy given current market conditions.
+Cash and investment holdings reflect the City's cash flow position and investment strategy given current market conditions.
 Funds are allocated to maximize investment income, retain an appropriate level of liquidity, and respond to economic forces that influence the investment environment while maintaining a balanced portfolio in line with the City's investment policy.
-The following chart compares the balances of these categories as at December 31, 2020 (unconsolidated), March 31, 2020, and March 31, 2021:
+The following chart breaks down the balances of these categories as at December 31, 2021 (unconsolidated), March 31, 2021, and March 31, 2022:

-Accounts receivable as at March 31, 2021 of \$20.3 million includes accrued Federal and Provincial gas tax of approximately \$7.6 million and accrued COVID-19 funding of \$800K.
-The equivalent accounts receivable balance as at March 31, 2020 was \$19.7 million.
+Accounts receivable as at March 31, 2022 was approximately \$18.7 million.
+The equivalent accounts receivable balance as at March 31, 2021 was comparable at approximately \$20.3 million.

 Taxes represent the key revenue source the City uses to fund its service delivery.
 Taxes receivable are recorded when billed.
-The City issues bills twice a year, in January and May.
+The City issues bills twice a year, in

+January and May.
 These bills represent four installments which are due in February, April, June, and September.
-Taxes receivable due at March 31, 2021 were \$101.5 million as compared to \$100.4 million reported at March 31, 2020.
+Taxes receivable due at March 31, 2022, were approximately \$103.9 million as compared to \$103.3 million reported at March 31, 2021.